 For my destination wedding, I bought a very cheap foldable bag (less than $30), just for those items you mention.
 Since I wouldn’t need the suitcase on the way back home, I just left it in the hotel room and hoped that one of the employees would make good use of it:) There was no sense in carrying back an empty suitcase and I avoided the extra baggage fees at the airline.
 You can even buy a second-hand suitcase just for those items to cut back on cost.

 Another smart idea is to divide those items among other people traveling with you.
-Have your fiance, family members, and friends each pack a few things in their check-in luggage.
+Have your fiance, family members, and friends each pack a few things in their checked-in luggage.
 For more, you can check out my complete guide to packing for a destination wedding.

 Have a question?
 Go to this page to ask.